hidelab/iceberg/README.md

 `qstat -u $USER` will tell you about the jobs that are either running or waiting to run.
 If a job has already finished, it won't appear in this list.

+`qtop` shows similar information in more detail and is quite fun.

 ## Iceberg Shared Storage